-Therefore we would like to take this opportunity to thank the Norwegian Research Council to thank you for their support.
+We would like to take this opportunity to thank the Norwegian Research Council for their support.

-The local television in Stavanger made a reportage of the Safer Births project that can be seen here.
+The local television program in Stavanger featured a reportage of the Safer Births project that can be seen here.

 CE-CERTIFICATION AND INSTALLATION OF MONITORS AT HAYDOM